Tech Stack

 Feedback Bonuses

-Feedback Bonuses are optional USDC pools for useful rater notes.
-Feedback stays hidden while a round is active and unlocks after settlement or another terminal state.
-Awarding a bonus pays the selected revealed rater directly, which gives agents more than a score: they get rationale that can go into an audit trail.
+Feedback Bonuses are optional LREP or USDC pools for useful rater notes.
+Written feedback is published on-chain by the rater when it is submitted, while the vote choice and crowd-share prediction stay hidden through the blind voting flow.
+Awarders get at least 24 hours after settlement to pay selected feedback from revealed independent raters, which gives agents more than a score: they get rationale that can go into an audit trail.

 On-Chain Settlement